 William J. Knight

 Location.
-41° 30.26′ N, 84° 25.536′ W. Marker is in Stryker, Ohio, in Williams County.
-Marker is at the intersection of West Lynn Street (Ohio Route 191) and Horton Street, on the right when traveling east on West Lynn Street.
-This historical marker is located on the western edge of the town.
+41° 29.924′ N, 84° 25.648′ W. Marker is in Stryker, Ohio, in Williams County.
+Marker is on Chase Street, 0.1 miles north of Shawnee Street, on the left when traveling north.
+The marker is located in Oakridge Cemetery.
 Touch for map.
 Marker is in this post office area: Stryker OH 43557, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Knight's Landing (approx. 0.4 miles away); William James Knight/Andrews Raiders (approx. 0.4 miles away); Stryker Veterans Memorial (approx. 0.4 miles away); a different marker also named Stryker (approx. half a mile away); Stryker's Railroad Heritage (approx. half a mile away); Stryker Depot (approx. half a mile away); September 11, 2001 (approx. 0.6 miles away); Grisier Funeral Home Veterans Memorial (approx. 0.6 miles away).
+Stryker Veterans Memorial (within shouting distance of this Stryker (approx. 0.4 miles away); a different marker also named Stryker (approx. 0.6 miles away); Stryker's Railroad Heritage (approx. 0.6 miles away); Stryker Depot (approx. 0.6 miles away); a different marker also named Stryker (approx. 0.7 miles away); Knight's Landing (approx. ¾ mile away); Grisier Funeral Home Veterans Memorial (approx. ¾ mile away).
 Touch for a list and map of all markers in Stryker.

 Credits.
-This page was last revised on November 6, 2020.
-It was originally submitted on July 25, 2009.
-This page has been viewed 1,069 times since then and 7 times this year.
-Last updated on November 5, 2020, by TeamOHE of Napoleon, Ohio.
-Photos: 1, 2, 3, 4, 5. submitted on July 25, 2009, by Dale K. Benington of Toledo, Ohio. • J. Makali Bruton was the editor who published this page.
+This page was last revised on June 21, 2023.
+It was originally submitted on April 26, 2021, by Craig Doda of Napoleon, Ohio.
+This page has been viewed 156 times since then and 42 times this year.
+Last updated on June 7, 2023, by Grant & Mary Ann Fish of Galloway, Ohio.
+Photos: 1, 2, 3, 4, 5. submitted on April 26, 2021, by Craig Doda of Napoleon, Ohio. • J. Makali Bruton was the editor who published this page.